slytechs-repos/jnetpcap-api/README.md

 # jNetPcap API
-A protocol enabled **jNetPcap Wrapper** library with IP Fragment tracking and reassembly.
+A full featured, protocol enabled, java API with IP Fragment tracking and reassembly.

 ## About